 Ever have that “where are my keys??” moment just before you need to leave and you’re already running late?
-Well, years ago I bought a simple wooden mail & key organizer from Target to hang by my front door to prevent moments like those.
+Well, years ago I bought a simple wooden mail and key organizer from Target to hang by our front door to prevent moments like those.
 It served it’s purpose well, but a few months ago I was ready for a change.
 And, as you can see in the photo, we weren’t exactly utilizing the mail section (minus the junk in the bottom) and the key hooks were overloaded.

 - (1) 9″x12″ white frame

 - (1) 12″x12″ plywood sheet, 1/4″ thick

 - (4) coat hooks

 - (8) screws, washers, and nuts [The screws that came with the hooks had pointed ends which wouldn’t work.
 I bought flat ended screws and finished them off with nuts on the backside.]

 - white primer & white glossy paint in spray cans [from my shed 😉 ]

 Step 1 Remove the glass and backing from the frame.